Micah Parrish

-Micah Immanuel Parrish (born February 17, 2001) is an American basketball player.
+Micah Immanuel Parrish (born February 17, 2001) is an American basketball player for the Cleveland Charge of the NBA G League.
 He played college basketball for the Ohio State Buckeyes, San Diego State Aztecs, and Oakland Golden Grizzlies.

 College career

-Ohio State

 On April 20, 2024, Parrish transferred to play at Ohio State.
 In his first game as a Buckeye, he dropped 17 points in a season-opening win over No. 19 Texas.
 In an 82–65 rout over Iowa, Parrish scored 18 points.

 Personal life

 Parrish is a Christian.
 He has a father, Emanuel, a sister, Evangelina, who plays for Chicago State, and a brother, Elijah, who plays for Rochester Christian University.